maximilianh/crisporWebsite/README.md

 # Running the script as a CGI under Apache

 Make sure you can execute CGI scripts somewhere.
-Your Apache config should contain a section like this:
+Your Apache config (e.g. /etc/apache2/sites-enabled/000-default) should contain a section like this:

     <Directory "/var/www/html">
          AllowOverride All
          Options +ExecCGI (...)
          AddHandler cgi-script .cgi .pl .py

+Also make sure you have the CGI module enabled:

+    sudo a2enmod cgi
+    sudo service apache2 restart

 Clone the repo into such a directory: